Get

 Dogs that spend a lot of time outside, running on harder surfaces, and just living life, in general, will usually develop some thickening and cracking of their paw pads, just like how humans that spend a lot of time on their feet or not wearing shoes will often get cracked heels.
 It is the body’s way of protecting the soft tissue underneath from damage.

 In older dogs, this shouldn’t be cause for concern unless your dog seems to be in pain when the area is touched.
-If your dog is young (under 4 or 5 years) and has particularly thickened and cracked paws, it’s worth having a checkup with your vet to make sure there isn’t a problem, particularly if it is only one or two paws affected, as this could indicate a gait abnormality.
+If your dog is young (under 4 or 5 years) and has particularly thickened and cracked paws, it’s worth having a checkup with a vet to make sure there isn’t a problem, particularly if it is only one or two paws affected, as this could indicate a gait abnormality.

 Carpal Pad